gregbkr/kubernetes-ansible-logging-monitoring/README.md

 - 1 master node running : k8s for container orchestration
 - 2(or more) slave nodes : running the actual containers (workers)
 - Elk: we will send all k8s container logs to an elasticsearch DB, via fluentd.
-- Visualize the logs with kibana and example dashboard
+- Visualize the logs with kibana and an example dashboard
-- k8s dashboard addon (not elk), where you can visualize k8s in a GUI.
+- k8s dashboard addon (not elk dashboard), where you can visualize k8s component in a GUI.

 *Prerequisit:*
-- Cloudstack cloud provider (ex: exoscale)
+- Cloudstack cloud provider (ex: exoscale) | but you can deploy anywhere else with a bit of adaptation in ansible
 - An ubuntu VM where you will run ansible recipes, and manage k8s with kubeclt

 # Deploy kubernetes